arun912-ux/Taxii-Stix-v1/README.md

 # Taxii-Stix-Web-v1

 ### Till now
-1. Fetching the data from HailATaxii server from 2017 to 2018.
+1. Fetching the data from HailATaxii server from 2017 to 2018 on guest.Abuse.ch Collection.
 Because there is so much data and taking time.

 ------------------